aigc-apps/PAI-RAG/docs/config_guide_en.md

 Query engine is a generic interface that allows you to ask question over your data.
 It takes in a natural language query, and returns a rich response.

-## rag.llm_chat_engine

-type = "SimpleChatEngine"

-Chat engine is a high-level interface for having a conversation with your data (multiple back-and-forth instead of a single question & answer).
-It is a stateful analogy of a query engine.

-## rag.chat_engine

-type = [CondenseQuestionChatEngine]

-Condense question is a simple chat mode built on top of a query engine over your data.
-For each chat interaction: first generate a standalone question from conversation context and last message, then query the query engine with the condensed question for a response.

 ## rag.chat_store

 type = [Local, Aliyun-Redis]